Health Insurance FAQs

 How long does my insurance last if I do the Spring school insurance but not the Fall

 Am I covered over the summer with the school plan?

 Am I covered over the holidays in December and January with the school plan?

 Yes.
 Coverage dates are September 1st-August 31st

 What kind of services does your plan cover?

 See Coverage Summary for GTU HIPS Kaiser »

 Do you include dental insurance with your plan?

-No. PSR does not offer dental insurance.
+No. PSR does not offer dental insurance and the plan we offer does not cover dental.
 However, we usually recommend Delta Dental, which is the same dental insurance company offered to U.C.
 Berkeley students.
 Their rates can run as low as around $100/year and usually cover basic care.
 To find out more and sign up for Delta, go to: http://www.deltadentalins.com/index.html.

 Are vision exams covered?